Jayashree-D/docs/designs/physical-led.md

  - "udev rules" are handled to monitor the physical LEDs events.

- - Once the udev event is initialized for the LED, it will send those LED name using the dbus signal in udev instead of triggering systemd service.
+ - Once the udev event is initialized for the LED, it will save those LED name in a file using the script instead of triggering systemd service.

- - A dbus method call will be exposed from the service. udev will notify the LEDs detected in the driver to the method call in phosphor-led-sysfs daemon.
+ - Phosphor-led-dydfs daemon will read the LED names from the file and create a dbus path and interface under single systemd service.

 **Example**